Call Forwarding, or Call Divert, is a telephony service that allows subscribers to transfer their incoming calls to a different number.

 On Airtel Kenya subscribers can divert their calls to other Airtel Numbers or to a number on another network such as Safaricom or Telkom Kenya.

-Set Up Call Forwarding
+Call Forwarding Options

 The call divert can be configured to apply to all incoming calls or only when certain conditions are met.
 The conditions that come standard in all phones include:

 - When Busy – this diverts an incoming call to the specified number when your line is busy (on another call).